 Pensions in Canada

 Blake, Cassels & Graydon LLP is a top choice for the full range of investment, transactional and regulatory work in the pensions space.
 Jeremy Forgie is sought after to advise large pension plans, public corporations and fund investment managers.
 Kathryn Bush, who is an experienced litigator and is known for her work advising on jointly sponsored pension plans, co-chairs the group with Jeffrey Sommers.
 Sean Maxwell in Calgary handles a wide variety of matters in pensions and employee benefits law, including fiduciary duties and corporate insolvency.
-Lindsay Macleod is noted for her practice focused on regulatory compliance and plan administration issues.
+Lindsay McLeod is noted for her practice focused on regulatory compliance and plan administration issues.
 All named lawyers are based in Toronto unless otherwise stated.

 Morneau Shepell Ltd.